-2 State of the art
+State of the art

-2.1 1 Neural networks for computer vision

-2.1.1 Introduction to Artificial Neural Networks 18
+2.1.1 Introduction to Artificial Neural Networks

+2.1.1 introduction to Artificial Neural Networks

-2.1.2 Performance optimisation 20
+2.1.2 Performance optimisation

-2.1.3 Layers 28
+2.1.3 Layers

-2.1.4 Architectures 32
+2.1.4 Architectures

-2.1.5 Training regularisation 34
+2.1.5 Training regularisation

-2.2 Ceta acean acoustic detection and neural networks 37
+2.2 Ceta acean acoustic detection and neural networks

-2.2.1 Automated PAM 37
+2.2.1 Automated PAM

-2.2.2 Preparing the network's input (front-end) 40
+2.2.2 Preparing the network's input (frontend)

-2.2.3 Data augmentations for acoustics 46
+2.2.3 Data augmentations for acoustics

-2.2.4 Applications to bioacoustics 48
+2.2.4 Applications to bioacoustics

-2.3 The sis position within the literature 54

 The following chapter introduces the main technical aspects relevant to the subsequent work, lying between pedagogic and bibliographic objectives.
-It starts with the main techniques involved in building and training ANNs, within their most prevalent context in the literature (computer vision).
-Then,I review cetacean PAM automation (in general and using ANNs).
-Finally, this thesis is put in perspective w.r.t its field of application.
+It starts with the main techniques involved in building and training ANNs, in their most prevalent context in the literature (computer vision).
+Then, PAM of cetaceans (in general and using ANNs) are reviewed.
+Finally, the last section of this chapter intends to put past work into perspective with this thesis.